openPackageTools/GenIndex/README.md

  ## How to use

-  GenIndex can be by to ways:
+  GenIndex can be used by to ways:
   - As a python module by importing to your program.
 Check 👉 [here](./Get-started/As-module.md)
   - As script By running directly from Terminal.
 Check 👉 [here](./blob/main/Get-started/AS-script.md)